-If you decide that you want to sign up for the Hilton Aspire card, or any of the Hilton credit cards (or any AMEX card for that matter), we’d appreciate if you use our link.
-We receive a bonus for each referral and that helps us keep Your Mileage May Vary HQ going strong.
+If you decide that you want to sign up for the Hilton Aspire card, or any of the Hilton credit cards (or any AMEX card for that matter), we’d appreciate it if you use our link.
+We receive a bonus for each referral, which helps us keep Your Mileage May Vary HQ going strong.

 Sign Up Bonus